 Prior to the issuance of our financial statements for the three month period ended September 30, 2009 in connection with the initial filing of our registration statement on Form S-1, we decided to revise our estimate of fair value of our common stock as of August 7, 2009.
 In reassessing the estimate of fair value of our common stock, we considered the preliminary estimated valuation range communicated by our underwriters as well as the results of our contemporaneous valuation performed on November 17, 2009, immediately prior to the initial filing of our registration statement on Form S-1.
 The revised fair value as of August 7, 2009 was derived based on a linear increase of our valuation between April 29, 2008 (date of our last fair value determination prior to issuance of our audited financial statements) and November 17, 2009 (date of our initial filing of our registration statement on Form S-1).
 We also compared the results of the calculation described above with an estimate of fair value as of August 7, 2009 based on the estimated fair value at November 17, 2009 adjusted for the increase of the NASDAQ composite index between these two dates, and noted no material differences.
-As a result of reassessing the fair value of our common stock, we expect to record additional compensation expense, excluding the effect of forfeitures, of \$8.1 million, of which \$0.4 million was recorded in our financial statements for the three months ended September 30, 2009.
+As a result of reassessing the fair value of our common stock, we will be recording additional compensation expense, excluding the effect of forfeitures, of \$8.1 million, of which \$0.4 million was recorded in our financial statements for the three months ended September 30, 2009.

 October 6, 2009.
 On October 6, 2009, our board of directors determined a fair value of our common stock of \$11.08 per share, based on the factors described above as well as a contemporaneous valuation report dated September 15, 2009.
 The valuation used a risk-adjusted discount of 15%, a non-marketability discount of 15%, an estimated time to an initial public offering of less than 9 months and an estimated time to a strategic merger or sale of more than 12 months.
 The expected outcomes were weighted 50% toward an initial public offering, 30% towards a strategic merger or sale, 18% towards remaining a private company and 2% towards a liquidation scenario.
 This valuation indicated a fair value of \$11.08 per share for our common stock.
-Consistent with our August 7, 2009 grant, we reassessed the fair value of our common stock as of October 6, 2009.
-Given the relatively immaterial number of shares issued, we derived the revised estimate of fair value of \$16.88 as of October 6, 2009 assuming a linear increase of our valuation between April 29, 2009 and November 17, 2009.
-We expect to record compensation expense associated with the October 6, 2009 grants of \$997,000 through the end of fiscal year 2010.
+Consistent with our August 7, 2009 grant, we reassessed the fair value of our common stock as of October 6, 2007.
+Given the relatively immaterial number of shares issued, we derived the revised estimate of fair value as of October 6, 2009 grants of \$955,000 through the end of fiscal year 2010.

 Significant events occurring between the October 6, 2009 and November 17, 2009 grants.
 Subsequent to the October 6, 2009 board of directors meeting, we initiated a process to evaluate underwriters for a potential initial public offering.
 On November 2, 2009, our board of directors approved management's recommendation of an underwriting group and its recommendation to attempt an initial public offering on an accelerated time line.
-On November 5, 2009, management, the underwriters, Qatalyst Partners, our independent registered public accounting firm and external legal counsel for the company and the underwriters held an "organizational" meeting to formally begin the initial public offering process and the process of underwriter "due diligence"
+On November 5, 2009, management, the underwriters, Qatalyst Partners, our independent registered public accounting firm and external legal counsel for the company and the underwriters held an "organizational" meeting to formally begin the initial public offering process and the process of underwriter "due diligence."